Depression and Family Constellations

 Depression is a complex experience influenced by biological, psychological, relational, social, and environmental factors.

-Family Constellations offers one perspective for understanding how unresolved grief, exclusion, trauma, interruptions in connection, and family system dynamics may contribute to emotional suffering.
+Family Constellations offers one perspective for understanding how grief, trauma, exclusion, interrupted connection, unconscious loyalty, and family system dynamics may contribute to emotional suffering.

 Explore Further